The Geology & Geophysics Graduate Program

-If you will be employed as a TA or Graduate Student Researcher (GSR) during Fall 2018 you will need to visit with Thea Hatfield, in the departmental offices, to set up your payroll account.
-You will receive your first paycheck Sept 7.
+If you will be employed as a TA or Graduate Student Researcher (GSR) during Fall Semester you will need to visit with Thea Hatfield, in the departmental offices, by August 25 to set up your payroll account.
+You will receive your first paycheck September 7.
 Fellowship funds are generally available in a lump sum by the start of the semester.
 If you have any questions or concerns about payroll issues please contact Thea.

 You will find much more detailed information concerning course enrollment in various university and departmental documents, but here is a brief overview.
 Many first-year graduate students enroll during each semester in one or more traditional courses, seminars, or independent study (research) courses.
 As soon as you arrive on campus, you will arrange a meeting with your advisor to develop an individualized course plan that meets your educational goals and background.
 You will then be expected to meet the requirements of this plan during your tenure at the U.

 Note that TAs and GSRs are expected to complete their work in addition to regular classes.
 TA and GSR work is a form of student employment for which students do not receive academic credit.

 All first year Masters students and PhD students who have not received a Master’s degree in the Earth or Geosciences are required to take GEO 6950, Reviews in Earth Sciences, during their first semester in the department.
 This course is highly encouraged for other graduate students, as well, and will provide an opportunity to get to know the faculty and survey the range of research fields represented within the department.